learn-co-students/dsc-sql-recap-seattle-ds-career-051319/README.md

 ## Grouping

-Next up, you saw you to create aggregates with your data.
+Next up, you saw how to create aggregates with your data.
 This involved using the `group by` statement.
 You saw that you can both explicitly state the column names that you wish to group by or that you can use aliases for the columns using numbers such as 1,2,3.
 You also got to investigate some aggregate functions such as `count()`, `max()`, `min()`, and `avg()`.
 Finally, you also saw that you can filter based on the results of aggregate functions using the `having` clause.

 ## Joins